jestjs/jest/packages/jest-worker/README.md

 ## Example

-This example covers the minmal usage:
+This example covers the minimal usage:

 ### File `parent.js`